Super-Protocol/docs/docs/developers/CLI_guides/providers_offers.md

 Image Classification Dataset #1 is a data offer, hence `"offerType": "3"`.

 Users must use it with the Image Classification solution offer (ID 8), so there is `"8"` in `"offers"`.
 Image Classification solution, in turn, requires Python Base Image solution offer (ID 5), so you must include its ID as well.
-Each ID is in quotation marks and separated with a comma: `"offers": ["8","5"]`
+Each ID is in quotation marks and separated by a comma: `"offers": ["8","5"]`

 Further, you must specify the type for every offer in `restrictions`.
 Both Image Classification and Python Base Image are solution offers, hence `"types": ["2","2"]`.